vmware-archive/pcf-examples/tile-for-bosh-simple/README.md

 the broker and Spacebears' BOSH release into a [tile](https://docs.pivotal.io/tiledev/tile-structure.html).

-The tile is build via [tile-generator](https://github.com/cf-platform-eng/tile-generator/).
+The tile is built via [tile-generator](https://github.com/cf-platform-eng/tile-generator/).

 `package.sh` automates building the tile.